Vualto/vudrm-public-docs/docs/source/VUDRM-CPIX.md

 # CPIX API

-You may use our CPIX API in order to fetch VUDRM encyrption keys on CPIX XML document format.
+You may use our CPIX API in order to fetch VUDRM encyrption keys in CPIX XML document format.
 Compatible with Unified Streaming (version 1.9.3 and above).

 > Replace `<api-key>`, `<client-name>` and `<content-id>` with appropiate values.